 While QuickBooks Desktop Enterprise and QuickBooks Online do not have list limits, a size limit exists when you convert from Desktop to Online.
 To convert to QuickBooks Online, your Desktop company file must have less than 350,000 targets.

 - The bank account number (if any) and notes (if any) are not converted.

 - QuickBooks Online has an additional level of account typing called the "Detail Type".

 For accounts where the detail type is obvious (for example: Undeposited Funds), the conversion process assigns that detail type.
 For accounts where it isn't clear what the detail type should be (the majority of accounts are like this), the conversion process assigns a generic detail type within the type, such as Other Miscellaneous Income which can be edited later.

 - The audit trail in QuickBooks Desktop is not converted to QuickBooks Online.

 - QuickBooks Online has its own automatic Audit Log with a detailed audit trail of every transaction that is added or changed, and the log in/out of users accessing the file.

-- Only Profit & Loss budget types convert to QuickBooks Online since those are the only types that are currently supported.
+Only Profit & Loss budget types convert to QuickBooks Online.

 Credit card charges